mouhamaddev/Cinematch/README.md

 # Cinematch

-movie recommender app using machine learning
+movie recommender app using react native and machine learning